rooddood/flickpick/src/REPORT.md

 ```

 ### AI Infrastructure Explained
-The AI functionality in StreamWise is built on a modern stack designed for reliability and structure:
+The AI functionality in FlickPick is built on a modern stack designed for reliability and structure:
 1.  **Genkit (The AI Orchestrator):** This project uses Genkit as its core AI framework.
 It's responsible for managing the AI-powered features.
     *   **Flows:** In files like `src/ai/flows/generate-recommendation.ts`, I defined Genkit "flows."
 A flow is a server-side function that orchestrates calls to language models and other tools.
 It's conceptually similar to a "chain" in other frameworks.
     *   **Structured Output:** A key advantage of Genkit is its ability to enforce a specific output structure.
 By defining a Zod schema for the expected output, I can compel the AI to return perfectly formatted JSON every time.
 This eliminates a major source of errors and makes integrating the AI's response into the UI much more reliable.